Feeenland/5204_web_application/README.md

 _The file to create the Database is in this folder:_

     Database:
-    5204_php / config / 5204_web_application.sql
+    5204_php / database / config / 5204_web_application.sql

-_If the access data for the database have to be adjusted, this can be found here:_

-    access data Database:
-    5204_php / database / config.php

 **Login**

-_These are the data to log into my website in the backend:_
+_These are the data to log into my website in the backend as a user:_

     Login:
-    Admin: email: lauralea@ledertatze.com PW: leder

-The only difference between admin and user is = the admin can edit/add and delete users

-**Email**

-_The contact site can send a email with a Message, change Email here:_

-    5100_php_website_laura_lea_mueller_WDD919 / web / controllers / contact.php
+    nickname: teacher PW: oop5204

 **Files**